quixio/quix-samples/python/destinations/hivemq/README.md

 ## Requirements / Prerequisites

-You'll need to have a MQTT either locally or in the cloud
+You'll need to have a HiveMQ broker running either locally or in the cloud

 ## Environment Variables